FAQs

 • removing access when people leave

-• verifying payment or banking changes to prevent fraud
+• verifying payment or banking changes to reduce fraud risk

-These everyday practices significantly reduce your exposure to common attacks.
+These everyday improvements significantly reduce exposure to common attacks.

 Can you help us prevent payment fraud or impostor scams?

 Yes.
-We help you set up straightforward verification steps for payment changes, invoice alterations, and new supplier requests.
-These simple measures will stop the majority of financial fraud attempts targeting small businesses.
+We help establish straightforward verification steps for payment changes, invoice updates, and new supplier requests.
+These measures stop the majority of financial fraud attempts targeting small businesses.

 For ongoing protection, our Security Watch service can keep you informed about new scam tactics and alert you when something changes, helping those safeguards stay effective over time.